-1. Please download a PDF MEDIA REQUEST FORM, complete and fax requests at least 24 hours in advance to Guest Services at 530-926-8612, or email email@example.com.
+1. Please download a PDF MEDIA REQUEST FORM, complete and fax requests at least 24 hours in advance to our corporate office at 530-926-8607, or firstname.lastname@example.org.
 Note: If you do not provide 24 hour notice, we cannot guarantee tickets will be available.
 Please include the following information:

 2. Once arranged, your ticket(s) will be available for pick-up at our Guest Services Office located in the slope-side building adjacent to the Central Resort Plaza!

 We appreciate your efforts to help promote the MT.
 SHASTA SKI PARK!

 For assistance anytime, contact: